yvelikova/axway-open-docs/content/en/docs/cass_admin/cassandra_setup_script.md

 You must place these files into the same directory where you run the setup-cassandra script from.

-To configure TLS/SSL encryption, add the `--enable-server-encryption` option to the script.
+To configure TLS/SSL encryption, add the `--enable-server-encryption` or `--enable-client-encryption` option to the script.
 For example:

 To configure node-to-node TLS/SSL encryption: